-This creates a new view that is organized by the field’s contents; for example:
+This creates a new view that is organized by the field’s contents.

 It only groups records that are displayed on the current page, not the entire record set.
 You can increase the Items per page at the bottom of the grid, if needed.

 You can add any columns from the Field Chooser to the Header field.
-You can also create nested views and filter each column using its drop-down button; for example:
+You can also create nested views and filter each column using its drop-down button.

-Grouping by numeric fields will display footers that sum the numeric values; for example:
+Grouping by numeric fields displays footers that sum the numeric values.